gophergala2016/cmd-go-js/README.md

 ### Installation

 **Note:** Due to time limits, this project works on OS X only.
 Adding support for other other systems is easy, but it hasn't been done yet.
+See commit message of [`2dae5232`](https://github.com/gophergala2016/cmd-go-js/commit/2dae52322dcef1b91b9b363fa2301da735188370), that is the only blocker.

 Go 1.5 is required.